strazzere/android-unpacker/gdb-script/README.md

  Also ensure you only have one device connected and accessable to adb.
  The application you wish to unpack should be installed and running.
 <pre>
-      $ ./playdead.sh com.package.name.to.unpack    # this script is the origin script
+      $ ./playdead.sh com.package.name.to.unpack    # for linux
 </pre>

 2. Reverse!